Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Appendix

 \subsection{Training CARLA maps}

-In order to comprehensively evaluate the performance of our EGADS, we utilized five maps in CARLA, including Town01, Town03, Town04, Town05 and Town06 as shown in Figure 7.
-Town01, a small, simple town with a river and several bridges.
-Town02, a small simple town with a mixture of residential and commercial buildings.
+In order to comprehensively evaluate the performance of our EGADS, we utilized four maps in CARLA, Town03, Town04, Town05 and Town06 as shown in Figure 4.
 Town04, a small town embedded in the mountains with a special infinite highway.
 Town05, squared-grid town with cross junctions and a bridge.
 Town06, long many lane highways with many highway entrances and exits.
 Particularly, Town03 is the most complex town with a 5-lane junction, a roundabout, unevenness, a tunnel, and more.